MP-Project-in-Assembly/Library-management-System/README.md

 - A coin is generated randomly at the start of every game or when the snake eats the previous coin and always in the range of coordenaties of wall.
 - A checking function is also created to make sure that the random coin does not generate on the coordinates of the snake.
 - A new coin is regenerated if the current one is generated at an invalid coordinate.
+- Once we get right coordenaties of coin we call DrawCoin to draw coin in this coordenaties.
+- Key symbole of coin is X in yellow text.

 #### Accepting keyboard input
 - After the coin is generated, a loop will be initiated to detect for input and jump to specific functions according to the input.